hiendv/octicons-modular/CONTRIBUTING.md

 #### Step 3: Code & Build
 The vast majority of Pull Requests opened against the `hiendv/octicons-modular` repository includes changes to either the Javascript code contained in the `src` directory, the scripts contained in the `build` directory, the documentation in `README.md` or tests within the `test` directory.

 If you are modifying code, please be sure to run `npm run lint` from time to time to ensure that the changes follow the code style guide.
-For an easier flow, you could run `npm run dev` for the development process which also contains file watches.
+For an easier flow, you could run `npm run dev` for the development process which also contains the file watch.

 When you are happy with your changes, run `npm run build` for the build.